 Magic Breakfast provides healthy breakfasts to thousands of children across the country, ensuring that they do not start the day too hungry to learn.

-Magic Breakfast provision varies in format depending on the facilities available.
+Magic Breakfast provision can be adapted to suit the needs of each school community.
 Many schoolchildren enjoy playground bagels as they arrive, others tuck into porridge in the school hall.
 Some Magic Breakfast clubs enable children and their families to eat together and talk - to make friends and engage with one another in a relaxed, non-stigmatising environment.
 Schools may offer games, art and play alongside the breakfast provision which helps with learning and facilitates this socialising process.

 The concept is simple but the impact is huge.

 Independent research, funded by the Education Endowment Foundation and carried out by the Institute for Fiscal Studies, found that Y2 pupils in schools providing a free, nutritious 'magic' breakfast boosted their reading, writing and maths by an average of 2 months' progress per year, compared to pupils in schools with no such breakfast provision.